tylert/tylert.github.io/source/hardware_stuff/keyboards.rst

 Force DFU Boot
 ~~~~~~~~~~~~~~

-Short R21 to C27 (Boot0 to VDD) and apply power (plug the keyboard in).
+Short R21 to C27 ("BOOT0" to "VDD" pin) and apply power (plug the USB into some orifice).

 .. image:: boot0.png